27 February 2009

 1. Find Max’s Island

-Somewhere off the Northern territory coast, lapped by the impish Arafura Sea, lies Max’s Island.
+Somewhere off the Northern territory coast, lapped by the impish Timor Sea, lies Max’s Island.
 Here among the palms, the mangroves, and the giant man-eating lizards, live Max, Marie, Little Max and Croc Baumber, sans footwear.
 During the past 26 years, this family has created the ideal environment for the building of the perfect gin and tonic.
 You will need first to get there, by hardy sea craft or air, then spend three or four days preparing your thirst.

 2. Sharpen The Knife

 On the morning of the fourth day, you will be ready to slip into the routine.
 First, sharpen your knife.
 I have a monster blade recommended by the great Adelaide chef, Cheong Liew, which is most suitable for a place like this.

 Whatever your choice, hone it fine and deadly, for once you have sliced your lime, you will need the weapon for bashing big fish on the head to discourage them from biting your feet on the boat, later for slitting their guts agape, and later still for more baroque forms of self-defence.